SpectraL519/cpp-gl/docs/algorithms.md

   - *Template parameters*:
     - `ResultDiscriminator: result_discriminator` - The discriminator that determines the initialization value of the predecessor map.
   - *Parameters*:
-    - `n_vertices: types::size_type` - The number of vertices in the graph, which determines the size of the predecessor map.
+    - `n_vertices: size_type` - The number of vertices in the graph, which determines the size of the predecessor map.
   - *Return type*: `non_void_return_type<ResultDiscriminator, predecessors_map>` - The initialized predecessor map.

 - `is_reachable(predecessor_map, vertex_id)`